 David wrote: "You have said, Seek My face [inquire for and require My presence as your vital need].
 My heart says to You, Your face (Your presence), Lord, will I seek..."
 (Psalm 27:8 AMP) When our joy level is low, sometimes it means that we haven't been seeking God's face, but His hand.
 We start seeking the blessings, instead of the Blesser.
 Instead of requiring God's presence as our vital need, as this Scripture says, we start focusing on the THINGS we think will satisfy us and make us happy.
 But the truth is that things cannot give us lasting joy or fulfillment.
 Only God's presence in our lives can do that.
 Jesus said, "Seek first [God's] kingdom and His righteousness, and all these things will be given to you as well."
-(Matthew 6:33) As we pursue God, His blessings will pursue us.
+(Matthew 6:33 NIV) As we pursue God, His blessings will pursue us.
 Jesus called those who seek things "pagans," and He warned us not to follow their example.
 (Matthew 6:32 NIV) As we get our priorities in the proper order, we will not only walk in God's presence continually, but we will walk in the fullness of His blessings.

 Psalm 105:4 (AMP) says: "Seek, inquire of and for the Lord, and crave Him and His strength (His might and inflexibility to temptation); seek and require His face and His presence [continually] evermore."
 When we are struggling with bad habits, or sinful behaviors or attitudes, spending time in God's presence and drawing on His strength can go a long way in leading us to victory and freedom.
 Besides soaking ourselves in the Lord's presence during our quiet times, we can pray without distractions, and we can read and meditate on God's Word and promises of healing and deliverance.
-Once we've "deposited" the appropriate Scriptures into our minds and hearts during these times, we will be able to make "withdrawals" throughout the day that will strengthen us against temptation when it comes.
+Once we have "deposited" the appropriate Scriptures into our minds and hearts during these times, we will be able to make "withdrawals" throughout the day that will strengthen us against temptation when it comes.
 Psalm 44:3 (NLT) says: "But let the godly rejoice.
 Let them be glad in God's presence.
 Let them be filled with joy."
 Is your "joy tank" running on empty today?
-If so, don't wait another moment-- run to the arms of your loving Lord, and soak in His presence and His joy!
+If so, don't wait another moment - run to the arms of your loving Lord, and soak in His presence and His joy!

 Prayer: Lord, please give me a passion for Your presence and Your Word, so that I can have a vibrant, intimate relationship with You.
 Help me to restructure my priorities, so that I will always seek You and Your kingdom first, rather than things or other people.
 Thank You that as I spend regular time in Your presence, my joy will overflow!